 A big piece of religious trauma syndrome recovery is often related to harmful Purity Culture indoctrination.
 Join me online, October 14-16, 2022, as I bring together experts on sexuality and religious trauma for the inaugural Shameless Sexuality: Life After Purity Culture Conference. www.shamelesssexuality.org

 Her life story is one of incredible transformation, from the chilling realities of Margaret Atwood’s “Handmaid’s Tale” to modern renaissance woman, exploring life from the domestic to the erotic on her own terms.

 Janice was born and raised in a charismatic Christian home, attending Pentecostal,

 Vineyard, and other Evangelical churches before eventually marrying a man who would become a pastor.
 In her 30s she became ultraconservative, donning a head-covering, homeschooling their children, and rejecting any vestiges of secular life (TV, radio, music, newspapers, magazines, etc.).
 “I referred to myself as ‘Mennocostal,’ frequently attending closed Mennonite churches run by the Holdeman Mennonites.”

 It wasn’t until her 40s that Janice began experiencing doubts about her deeply held faith.
 As her marriage unraveled, her questions grew.
-She found herself wondering about the impact of religion on sexuality, gender roles and equality, social justice, and more.
+She found herself wondering about the impact of religion and religious trauma syndrome on sexuality, gender roles and equality, social justice, and more.

 “Not permitted to explore these questions, I felt like a beach ball held beneath the water for too long.
 My sadness, confusion, and anger threatened to explode if something didn't change.”